-The author Ruairí de Barra hails from the wilds of Tawneyshane, Co.
+The author and poet Ruairí de Barra hails from the wilds of Tawneyshane, Co.
 Mayo and now resides in Cobh, Co.
 Cork.

 He is currently a Senior Chief Petty Officer Engine Room Artificer with the Irish Naval Service.
 As a senior non-commissioned officer, craftsman and marine engineer he has long service both at sea and ashore.
 He has travelled extensively with the Defence Forces; including service in the southern Mediterranian on the humanitarian rescue mission ‘Operation Pontus’ in 2015 and on the European Naval Forces mission ‘Operation Sophia’ in 2018.

 He is an accredited Irish Defence Forces military journalist, and has had articles on many maritime, military, historical and international subjects published.

 He is a regular contributor to ‘An Cosantóir’, the Irish Defence Forces magazine and he is the inaugural winner of the An Cosantóir, ‘Gen MJ Costello Award’ for 2017.

 He has been twice nominated for the European Military Press Association awards, in 2017 of his article ‘Shipshape and Ready for Action’ and in 2018 for his article “Rebuilding Somalia – The Sea is their future’.

 His poetry work has been published nationally and internationally.